debjani-bhowmick/p1-drl-navigation/Report.md

 After the different components related to the algorithm have been set up and things are in place, the next goal is to measure the performance of our agent in the Banana environment.
 Performance is measured by the fewest number of episodes required to solve the environment.

-The table below shows the complete set of experiments.
-These experiments compare different combinations of the components and hyperparameters discussed above.
-However, note that all agents utilized a replay buffer.
+Details related to the full set of experiments are shown in the table below.
+As can be seen, these experiments compare different combinations of the components and hyperparameters discussed above.
+For all the experiments, agents utilize a replay buffer.

 <img src="images/experimentation_table.png" width="80%" align="top-left" alt="" title="experimentation_table" />